 This question cannot be answered by a simple yes and no given the breadth of thyroid diseases.
 As the American Thyroid Association puts it, all thyroid diseases can be treated to achieve normal thyroid function.
-However, it might mean a lifetime of therapy of medication.
+However, it might mean a lifetime of therapy or medication.

 Conditions like thyroid cancer can be solved through surgery and radioactive iodine treatments but even as it is “solved”, the curative treatment may result in hypothyroidism.
-In cases like Graves’ diseases, hypothyroidism, hypothyroidism and Hashimoto’s which involve autoimmunity, some treatment options can restore thyroid function and keep symptoms at bay.
+In cases like Graves’ diseases, hypothyroidism, hypothyroidism, and Hashimoto’s which involve autoimmunity, some treatment options can restore thyroid function and keep symptoms at bay.
 But at the end of the day, the anti-thyroid antibodies remain.

-When talking about autoimmune and thyroid diseases, you may come across with the term “remission”.
+When talking about autoimmune and thyroid diseases, you may come across the term “remission”.
 It is the state of absence of disease activity in patients with chronic conditions.
 At this stage, the patient has addressed all the underlying triggers and has done the necessary lifestyle and dietary changes.
 This is an ideal goal or stage for anyone with Hashimoto’s since it means that the gut is healthy, nutrients are absorbed properly, and the patient is in a pretty stable status.

 Be Wary of False Negatives

 Up to 90% of Hashimoto patients have thyroid peroxidase (TPO) antibodies and/or thyroglobulin (TG) antibodies.
-Yet, there can be cases where people with full blown Hashimoto’s do not test positive for thyroid antibodies.
+Yet, there can be cases where people with full-blown Hashimoto’s do not test positive for thyroid antibodies.
 This is known as the seronegative Hashimoto’s.
 Similarly, the opposite can happen – just as you are feeling better through a new health regimen or some supplements, you can suddenly test positive.
-Sadly, some practitioners who do not have enough experience with autoimmune diseases may interpret it as “curing” the thyroid disease.
+Sadly, some practitioners who do not have enough experience with autoimmune diseases may interpret it as “curing” thyroid disease.
 On the other hand, some may take it as a cue to “wait and see”.